saintaardvark/habit/README.md

 * TODO: Allow user to delete or update a log entry.

+* TODO: Better timestamp formatting.

+* TODO: Consistify API, and probably settle on a RESTful design.

+* I'm sure there's much overall to improve in the code, the template and the ORM design, but for now this works.

 # Thanks

 The fact that I can use the work of so many smart people to make